nvanbenschoten/motion/README.md

 ...

-// Unregister SensorManager when leaving mBackground.unregisterSensorManager();
+// Unregister SensorManager when exiting mBackground.unregisterSensorManager();
 ```

 Configurations
 --------------

-There are three attributes that can be changed to adjust the parallax effect of the ImageView.
+There are four attributes that can be changed to adjust the parallax effect of the ImageView.
 Each can be accessed either through XML attributes or through Java functions.

-* parallaxIntensity - adjusts the strength of the parallax effect, giving control over the
+* parallaxIntensity (float) - adjusts the strength of the parallax effect, giving control over the
 perceived depth of the view.

-* tiltSensitivity - adjusts the sensitivity of the view towards tilting, changing how quickly
+* tiltSensitivity (float) - adjusts the sensitivity of the view towards tilting, changing how quickly
 the parallax's bounds are reached.

-* forwardTiltOffset - adjusts the tilt offset used to counteract a natural forward tilt of
+* forwardTiltOffset (float) - adjusts the tilt offset used to counteract a natural forward tilt of
 a phone while facing a user.

+* scaledIntensity (boolean) - adjusts whether the ImageView's x and y axis' parallax intensities
+are scaled to the image's aspect ratio or equal to each other and to the smaller of the axis'
+intensities (false by default).

 License
 -------